among/fusus/fusus/docs/about/tech.md

 We still take the first pixels and last pixels of horizontal pixel lines, but instead of using them individually, we first smooth them.
-The first pixels form a contour of the left line bondaries, the last pixels form a contour of the right line boundaries.
+The first pixels form a contour of the left line boundaries, the last pixels form a contour of the right line boundaries.

 We smoothen these contours, by taking at each point the median of the points above and below on the